-In the last article we mentioned that almost everyone stinks at conversion, but we didn’t talk much about why that is.
-The biggest reason is despite knowing that everyone who comes to your site is different, we treat them all the same.
-Instead of being effective salespeople, we act like an order taker at a fast food restaurant who recites the same line to everyone who comes through: “Do you want fries with that?”
+In Section 1-Part 2, we mentioned that almost everyone stinks at conversion, but we didn’t talk much about why that is.
+The biggest reason?
+Despite knowing that everyone who comes to your site is different, we treat them all the same.
+We act like an order taker at a fast food restaurant who recites the same line to everyone who comes through: “Do you want fries with that?”

-First, let’s think broadly about who you are selling to and what they care about, and put it down on paper.
+First, let’s think broadly about who you are selling to, what they care about, and put it down on paper.

-All of that information can help your build up a strong, broad message you can use to greet visitors to your website and should inform all of the copy and imagery you use.
+All of that information can help you build up a strong, broad message to greet visitors to your website and should inform all of the copy and imagery you use.
 While we are not going to get into the details of your website design and messaging, you may want to revisit what you’ve already written with this in mind.

 Now on to the good stuff.

 Online, we know a lot about a site visitor without having to ask any questions.
-And we can use that information to our advantage to help increase conversion.
+Use that information to your advantage to increase conversion.